buffovich/libhitmap/README.md

 `> make clean`

 `> make coverage`

+Coverage results in form of HTML content will be placed into ./cov directory.

 (Linux only) To see run of unit-test with memory checking, you will need Valgrind in addition to "check".
 Just run following: